Tomohiro Ishii: All Elite Wrestling (2021–present)

-Since November, 2021, Ishii had made appearances on All Elite Wrestling.
+Since November 2021, Ishii had made appearances on All Elite Wrestling (AEW).
 He made his debut On the November 17 episode of Dynamite, where he and Orange Cassidy, defeated The Butcher and the Blade.
-During the following years, he also lost in an Owen Hart Cup qualifying match against Adam Cole, against Chris Jericho for the ROH World Championship, and a rematch against Jon Moxley.
-On 2024, it was announced on social media by AEW president Tony Khan that Ishii would work with AEW for the rest of the summer, becoming part of The Conglomeration stable. he wrestled Jericho again for the ROH World Title, but was defeated again.
+During the following years, he competed in the inaugural Owen Hart Cup in 2022, and would challenge Chris Jericho for the ROH World Championship in 2022 and 2024, but failed to win the title.
+In 2024, Ishii joined The Conglomeration stable and wrestled at All In at Wembley Stadium in August, teaming with stablemate Willow Nightingale to defeat Kris Statlander and Stokely Hathaway.

 Other media

 In 2016, Ishii starred in the music video for "Darling" by May's, the same artist that produced his ring theme song, "Stone Pitbull".